Healthcare Automation: Almost Everything You Need to Know

 With a system like Blue Prism Process Intelligence Powered by ABBYY Timeline, process footprints created in almost any IT application, including EHR, ERP and LIMS, can quickly be extracted, combined and automatically reconstructed in digital form.

 This means organizations can visualize processes, such as patient sign-ins, initial evaluation and diagnosis, treatment, medication management, continued care, billing and more.
 They can identify bottlenecks, often caused by manual inputs, and introduce improvements.

-Documents are the common currency between different teams and people and, whether paper or electronic, they come in multiple formats that mean the data within them often needs to be re-entered by humans from one system to another.
-Blue Prism's Document Automation and IDP puts the power of OCR, machine learning(ML) and artificial intelligence(AI) in organizations’ hands to enable greater operational agility.
+Documents are the common currency between different teams and people and, whether paper or electronic, they come in multiple formats which means the data within them often needs to be re-entered by humans from one system to another.
+Blue Prism's Document Automation and IDP puts the power of OCR, machine learning(ML), and artificial intelligence(AI) in organizations’ hands to enable greater operational agility.

 Whatever your questions may be about healthcare automation and no matter what stage your project has reached, there’s a wealth of advice available, tools to use, and success stories to read.
 If you have any questions about Blue Prism and how we could support your healthcare automation objectives, please contact an expert.